How to Fix a Clogged Pump Impeller

 Where is the pump impeller?

 The pump impeller sits behind the pump basket in the part of the pool pump called the Volute.
-You can get a good idea of where it is by looking at your owner's manual or this diagram of a Hayward pump.
+You can get a good idea of where it is by looking at your owner's manual.
 Most impellers produced today are closed vane impellers, meaning there is a cover on the front of the impeller to create suction to draw water in and out of the pump.
 Open vane impellers, sometimes known as vortex impellers, are more difficult to clog.
 These types of impellers are a little less modern and seen typically on old brass pool pumps.